fastlane/fastlane/README.md

 - `fastlane lanes`: Lists all available lanes with description
 - `fastlane list`: Lists all available lanes without description
 - `fastlane new_action`: Create a new action *(integration)* for fastlane
+- `fastlane env`: Print out the fastlane ruby environment when submitting an issue

 <hr />
 <h4 align="center">